-Their project, called Health Emergency Response in Interconnected Systems (HERoS), aims to analyze how some European and Asian cities and countries are handling COVID-19 concerning public communication.
-This will eventually help them understand how the pandemic can be dealt with improved governance.
+Their project, called Health Emergency Response in Interconnected Systems (HERoS), aims to analyse how some European and Asian cities and countries are handling COVID-19 concerning public communication.
+This will eventually help them understand how the pandemic can be dealt with with improved governance.

 However, the project focuses on the official languages of the countries, thereby not considering the citizens who speak non-official languages.
 Sharon O’Brien, a professor at Dublin City University in Ireland, and her team is working on a project called INTERACT (International Network on Crisis Translation).
 The project aims to discover how governments are communicating with their culturally and linguistically diverse communities who are at a higher risk of being infected.

 “Globally, few crisis policies acknowledge that communication needs to be in more than official languages to reach a country’s multicultural, multilingual population quickly,” says Sharon.

 Internews COVID-19 is also supporting the cause against misinformation and fake news by providing verified information for journalists and citizens.

 3. UK journalist helps fellow Punjabi speakers access COVID-19 information